 It’s a “mapping process.”
 There are the goals that need to be accomplished for a smooth transition and there are other goals that must be accomplished in order to meet the needs of the community and advance the organization simultaneously.

 “We recommend that goal-setting during a transition should be undertaken in 90-day increments.”
-That means becoming master of short-term planning, which is useful skill not often found in organizations that think only in terms of annual or multi-year approaches.
+That means becoming a master of short-term planning, which is a useful skill not often found in organizations that think only in terms of annual or multi-year approaches.
 Having the organization understand what must be accomplished over a shorter period of time is critical.

 Then, meeting often to discuss any changes of course during an uncertain period is key.
-The “vision” is a constant, the goals, however, are moving targets during transition which means more discussion, planning, evaluation and feedback is vital.
+The “vision” is a constant, the goals, however, are moving targets during a transition which means more discussion, planning, evaluation and feedback is vital.

 Leadership transitions can be challenging, but good planning, goal setting, and strong communications can make them easier.
-For more information about finding high quality, interim leaders for your nonprofit, contact Third Sector Company today!
+For more information about finding high-quality, interim leaders for your nonprofit, contact Third Sector Company today!